w4est/elevator-simulator/iteration2+/README.txt

  * If you'd like to run with  a GUI (allowing sending of faults), use the argument --gui
 14. See progress in the console.
 It is suggested to stop the elevator early to make it easier to read it's logs (It is always active)

-* NOTE 1: You can run the programs in any order you want so long as Simulator.java is run last
+* NOTE 1: You can run the programs in any order you want so long as Simulator.java is not run in headless mode

 ### Running tests (Using JUnit)
 1. Right click the "tests" folder in the project explorer from any module